milosctokurwa/milosctokurwa-gz/README.md

 ## Installation

-- Download the script and extract it into the `resources` folder on your FiveM server.
+- Download the script and extract it into the `resources` folder on your server.
 - Add `ensure milosctokurwa-gz` to your `server.cfg` file.
-- Configure the GreenZones in the `config.lua` file.
+- Configure the GreenZones in the `cfg.lua` file.

 ## Configuration